Characterization of Erd\"os matrices by their zero entries: An algorithm to find all matrices

-In this section we would develop a skeleton-based algorithm to find all $n\times n$ Erd\"os matrices, generalizing \cite[Algorithm 1]{tripathi2025erdos}.
-Due to \Cref{theorem-skeleton-uniqueness}b, there can be at most one Erd\"os matrix with a given skeleton.
-Since we are only interested in the equivalence classes up to transpositions and left/right multiplication by permutations, we start by finding the representative skeletons as follows:
+We develop skeleton-based Algorithm-1 to find all $n\times n$ \erdos{} matrices, generalizing \cite[Algorithm 1]{tripathi2025erdos}.
+An implementation of it is available at \cite{github}.
+By \cref{theorem-skeleton-uniqueness}b, there can be at most one \erdos{} matrix with a given skeleton.
+As we are only interested in their equivalence classes up to transpositions and left/right multiplication by permutations, we start by finding the representative skeletons as follows:

-\subsection{Algorithm 1}
+\subsection{Algorithm-1}

-Prepare a list of all binary $n\times n$ matrices called $B_n$.
+Prepare a list of all $n\times n$ skeletons called $B_n$.
 There are $2^{n^2}$ of them.
 We will sieve through it and prepare a shorter list $S_{repr}$.
 For each matrix $B$ from the list $B_n$, we first append it to $S_{repr}$.
 Then compute all the matrices $LBR$ and $L\tp{B}R$ for $L, R\in P_n$ and remove them from $B_n$.
-Repeat this process until we have exhausted all the entries in $B_n$ and completely populated $S_{repr}$.
+Repeat this process until we have exhausted all the entries in $B_n$ and completely populated $S_{repr}$ with equivalence classes.